6 Creating automatic analysis pipelines

 )

 What this means is that targets follows a “function-oriented” workflow, not a “script-based” workflow.
 What’s the difference?
-In a script-oriented workflow, each R file is run in a specific order, so you might end up with an R file that has code like:
+In a script-oriented workflow, each R file/script is run in a specific order.
+As a result, you might end up with an R file that has code like:

 source("R/1-process-data.R")